Philio/disqus-android/README.md

 # Disqus for Android

-## Important
+## About

-This library is incomplete/in the early stages of development and is subject to change.
+This library implements the Disqus API for use in Android applications.
+The library is currently incomplete and under development so is subject to change.

 ## Download